Beating Claude Opus 4.5 at Kernel Generation with a 3B-Active RL Agent

 Compile-verify-profile: a tight feedback loop

-The agent, built on Strands Agents (Apache 2.0), follows a ReAct-style loop — similar to SWE-agent (Yang et al., 2024) and Toolformer (Schick et al., NeurIPS 2023) — with four tools: compile_kernel (compile NKI code, return errors), verify_kernel (check correctness vs. PyTorch on hardware), profile_kernel (measure execution time and per-engine utilization), and skill_lookup (retrieve NKI optimization patterns).
+The agent, built on Strands Agents (Apache 2.0), follows a ReAct-style loop — similar to SWE-agent (Yang et al., 2024) and Toolformer (Schick et al., NeurIPS 2023) — with tools for compilation, correctness verification, performance profiling, and NKI pattern retrieval.
 It iterates up to 10 turns — write, compile, fix, verify, profile, optimize.

 Hardware-aware reward shaping

 Prior work on RL for code generation — CodeRL (Le et al., NeurIPS 2022), PPOCoder (Shojaee et al., 2023), and RLTF (Liu et al., 2023) — uses pass/fail rewards based on compilation and test outcomes.
-We add two bonuses specific to NeuronCore architecture:
+We extend this with hardware-aware bonuses that reward efficient utilization of NeuronCore compute engines.

 NeuronCores are designed for pipeline parallelism.
 A kernel using only the Tensor Engine leaves 75% of the chip idle.
-The multi-engine bonus explicitly rewards distributing work across engines — something Claude Opus 4.5 rarely does unprompted.
+Our reward shaping explicitly encourages distributing work across engines — something Claude Opus 4.5 rarely does unprompted.

 Selecting the right base model with MoE